pauwels-labs/redact-docs/source/getting-started.rst

 ----------------------------
 Once the Redact-client is
 setup locally and points to a working storage instance, Redact-enabled websites will work.
-The client handles generation and coordination of cryptographic material with no further input.
+The Redact-client handles generation and coordination of cryptographic material with no further input.

 .. warning:: Redact currently only supports storing keys unencrypted on the file